 All of these situations are generally normal day to day things that we go through. what’s not normal right now, though, obviously, that we’re kind of in the middle of a global pandemic, where a lot of people are staying at home or have a restricted lifestyle, and we’re trying to work out what to do next and how to do things and we’re relying on information from various sources.

 So it’s a bit of a weird situation to be in right now.

 Of course, we have to give some slack in terms of getting information, on whether it’s right or not in terms of, is it correct?
 Is it from a scientist?
 Is it something that we should do or not?
 And we are dependent on them.
 We can’t make assumptions on our own.

 But the thing is, we need to get that information as well.
 So of course, there are certain things that we have to learn as we go along, about living and going through this pandemic, that we are all going through right now on the planet.

 What it’s still so obvious, though, that deaf awareness is massively neglected in a situation, so much, so that it’s frustrating a lot of people.
-And it’s making people really fear for their live people who are d/Deaf, people who are sign language speakers, people who are living that day to day life where they already face barriers, in let just say, a normal situation.
+And it’s making people really fear for their live people who are deaf, people who are sign language speakers, people who are living that day to day life where they already face barriers, in let just say, a normal situation.